 Although Patanjali was thinking primarily, perhaps even exclusively, in terms of meditation postures, his formula applies to all postures equally.

 No one knows your body like you do.
-The more you practice Yoga, the better you can become at determining your limitations, as well as your strengths, with each posture.
+The more you practice Yoga, the better you become at determining your limitations, as well as your strengths, within each posture.
+Each posture presents its own unique challenges.
 You want to feel encouraged to explore and expand your physical and emotional boundaries without risking strain or injury to yourself.

-To gauge the intensity of a difficult Yoga posture, use a scale from one to ten, with ten being your threshold for tolerable pain.
-Imagine a flashing red light and an alarm bell going off after you pass level eight.
+To gauge the intensity of a difficult Yoga posture, use a scale from 1 to 10, with 10 being your threshold for tolerable pain.
+Imagine a flashing red light and an alarm bell going off after you pass level 8.
 Notice the signals and heed them, particularly your breath.
-If your breathing becomes labored, it usually indicates that, figuratively speaking, you’re going over the edge.
+If your breathing becomes labored, it usually indicates that you might want to back off.

-All postural movements are intended for slow performance.
+All postural movements are intended to be executed slowly.
 Unfortunately, most people are usually on automatic with movements that tend to be unconscious, too fast, and not particularly graceful.
 Most people are generally unaware of their bodies, but yogic postures lead you to adopt a different attitude.
-Among the advantages of slow motion are
+Consider the advantages of slow motion:

 Enhanced awareness, which enables you to listen to what your body is telling you and to practice at the edge.

 Safer practice.
-Slowing down lowers the risk of straining or spraining muscles, tearing ligaments, or overtaxing your heart.
+Slowing down lowers the risk of straining or spraining muscles, tearing ligaments, and overtaxing your heart.

 Improved breathing and breathing stamina.